 - On the 4th floor of the Oishi Grand

-On the 4th floor of Oishi Grand, you’ll find Siam Discovery shopping center where you can indulge in a 2,5-hour all-you-can-eat buffet.
+On the 4th floor of Oishi Grand, you’ll find the Siam Discovery shopping centre where you can indulge in a 2,5-hour all-you-can-eat buffet.
 You’ll pay a standard fee of USD $30 for however much you decide to eat.

 You can choose from a variety of great dishes: sushi, tempura, miso soup, dumplings, yaki grills, veggies, and raw meats.

-If you don’t leave this buffet experienced stuffed full to the brim with delicious food, then you’re simply not doing it right!
+If you don’t leave this buffet experience stuffed full to the brim with delicious food, then you’re simply not doing it right!

 Cook Your Own Meal

 Finding a delicious meal in Bangkok is as simple as walking down the street.
 That’s okay but where’s the fun!
 If you really want to experience a great bit of Thai cuisine, you should try your hand at a traditional cooking class.

 Here you get to visit local markets and source your own ingredients as you prepare your masterpiece from scratch.
 Not only is this a cool way to get a meal, but you will also have a new skill to impress your curry loving friends at home with.